The impact of an MSc Evidence-Based Health Care

 Looking back, less than one year after completing MSc EBHC

-How has the MSc impact your professional life?
+How has the MSc impacted your professional life?

 How have you shared your learning from the MSc with other colleagues?